 - 1. Additional sustainable (on-going) funding for County Attorneys for child protection. - 2.
 Additional sustainable (on-going) funding for County Attorneys for the state judiciary's shift of a substantial amount of court administration duties to the County Attorneys' Offices. - 3.
-Increased penalties for damage to pipelines.
+Increased penalties for damage to public property and critical infrastructure.